SSWConsulting/securitytxt/Setup.md

 4. Upload private_key.asc to Keeper (search for `security.txt`, speak to SSW SysAdmin for access)
 5. Upload the public_key.asc to [keys.openpgp.org](https://keys.openpgp.org/) and verify the key
 6. Get a fingerprint for the security.txt file by running `gpg --list-keys --fingerprint security@ssw.com.au`
-7. Update the `.well-known` files with the
+7. Update the files in the `.well-known` directory with the
-    1. Fingerprint
+    1. Fingerprint (property)
-    2. Expiration date
+    2. Expiration date (property)
-    3. Public key
+    3. Public key (file)
 8. Upload public_key.asc alongside the security.txt file on websites at /.well-known/security.txt and /.well-known/public_key.asc

 ## Import key